 Hyperactivity can be a sign of a condition called attention deficit hyperactivity disorder (ADHD).
 Children with ADHD may have difficulty paying attention and may also be more impulsive, fidgety, and restless than other children their own age.

-Gerald Tarnoff, MD, Unit Chief of the Children’s Intensive Treatment Unit at Butler Hospital, said, “All children can show some of these traits, which can be developmentally appropriate.
+Gerald Tarnoff, MD, said, “All children can show some of these traits, which can be developmentally appropriate.
 ADHD symptoms typically start at a young age, however, and persist in comparison to other children of the same age or same developmental stage.”

 Researchers have discovered that there are some differences in the brain’s chemistry of children with ADHD.
 However, the actual cause of the condition remains unknown.
 Factors that contribute to a higher risk for developing ADHD include:

 - Gender—boys are more often diagnosed than girls.

 - Significantly low birth weight or premature birth.